happychriss/DBServer_legacy/README.md

 ln -s //data/docstore/ docstore
 ```

-Setup MySQL Database
+Setup Postgres Database
 =====================

 Ruby on Rails provides support to set-up and create a database.
 You will
-need user-name and password as selected when installing MySQL and update
+need user-name and password as selected when installing Postgres and update
 it in the file database.yml .
 Feel free to create a DB new user, the DB
 user will need authorization to update data and create tables.
+For setting- up initial Postgres user, follow the standard instructions.

 ```bash
 cd DBServer/config